Agricultural Systems Management

 The agricultural systems management (ASM) program combines an understanding of the agricultural, biological and physical sciences with economics, managerial and technical skills.
 This understanding of science, systems management and applications of engineering can be applied to a career in the production and processing of food, feed, fiber and fuel, and the marketing, sales and distribution of agricultural products and services.

 The ASM major in the College of Agriculture, Food Systems, and Natural Resources is administered by the Department of Agricultural and Biosystems Engineering.
 The ASM program leads to a Bachelor of Science degree and includes core requirements in mathematics, communications, sciences, humanities and social sciences.
-In the major, students complete technical systems courses in machine principles, power systems, computer applications, materials handling, food and materials processing, site specific agriculture, environmental resources management, electrical systems and electronics, and information/decision support technology.
+In the major, students complete technical systems courses in machine principles, power systems, computer applications, materials handling, site specific agriculture, environmental resources management, electrical systems and electronics, and information/decision support technology.
 The curriculum balances hands-on knowledge of technology with instruction in agricultural sciences and agribusiness principles.
-A degree is awarded after completion of a minimum of 128 credits.
+A degree is awarded after completion of a minimum of 120 credits.

 ASM students are encouraged to consider practical work experience during their college program.
 Cooperative Education provides opportunities for students to gain valuable career related experience.

 The opportunities for ASM graduates are many and diverse.
 Graduates may, for example:

 1. Be employed by companies and agencies providing inputs and technical services for agricultural production:

 - Territory After Market Manager, Deere and Company